jschmitt at ucdavis dot edu

 mokada at ucdavis dot edu

-Miki is the lab manager of the UC Davis Schmitt lab.
+Miki was the lab manager of the UC Davis Schmitt lab and remains a close collaborator on a number of long-term demography and experimental evolution projects.
 She joined the lab in the summer of 2013 and is interested in plant evolutionary genetics.
 She did postdoctoral research on the population genetics of invasive species and herbicide resistance in agricultural weeds at UC Davis, and was involved in a genetic linkage mapping and a genetic diversity study in switchgrass at USDA ARS.
 She is interested in understanding how population history, population structure, and genetics and ecology of adaptation shape genetic diversity within and among populations.

 jhereford at ucdavis dot edu